-Behavioral Probation: A student placed on behavioral probation will have a specified time to correct poor behavior or attitude.
-A student may be placed on behavioral probation based on the following factors:
+Disciplinary Probation: A student placed on disciplinary probation will have a specified time to correct poor behavior or attitude.
+At the end of the period, school personnel will evaluate the student's recent behavior and decide to lift the probation or recommend the student withdraw from the school.